g0mb4/RayTracer/README.md

 # RayTracer

-Light in a water drop.
+Simulation of a light ray passing through a water droplet.

 ## JS
 JavaScript solution, light "as a particle".